The Hurting: Contemporary

-Contemporary reviews of the album were mixed.
-In Smash Hits magazine, Fred Dellar gave the album a positive review and stated that "there's no doubting the talent on display."
-In the NME Gavin Martin was scathing, stating that "this record and others like it are a terrible, useless sort of art that makes self pity and futility a commercial proposition", and that "Tears for Fears and their listeners sound like they've given up completely, retreating from the practical world into a fantasy".
-He described the album's music as "just the sort of doom laden dross you'd expect from the lyrics: rehashed and reheated hollow doom with a bit of Ultravox here, diluted Joy Division poured everywhere, and the title track sounding suspiciously like one of the old pompous outfits with a welter of mellotrons – Barclay James Harvest per chance?"
+Contemporary reviews of The Hurting were mixed.
+Sounds critic Johnny Waller raved that "Tears for Fears bring a sense of purpose and a feeling of passion to glossy pop", finding that with its balance of "intensely personal" lyrics and "sharp", pop-oriented music, the album avoids "descending into a trough of self-depressive negativity."
+In Smash Hits, Fred Dellar wrote that "there's no doubting the talent on display", while in Record Mirror, Jim Reid said that "The Hurting does much to further Tears for Fears' standing as one of the few groups who are approaching synth-pop with a degree of wit and intelligence."

 Melody Maker's Steve Sutherland felt that "Tears for Fears's pop primal therapy tends to luxuriate in the attention it attracts, sounds ironically happy to wallow inspirationally instead of seeking exorcism".
 However, he observed that "the Tears for Fears formula – to translate childhood traumas into adult romance with Freudian fanaticism – is ludicrously laboured but, crucially, their lyrical lethargy is salvaged by what really sells them; their structural invention ... sensibly, their suffering's usually controlled to sound smooth", and that this was the strength of the record: "The success of The Hurting lies in its lack of friction, in its safety and, for all their claims that coping with relationships has been warped beyond their ken, Tears for Fears have contrived an assured masterpiece of seduction".

+In a negative review for NME, Gavin Martin stated that "this record and others like it are a terrible, useless sort of art that makes self pity and futility a commercial proposition", and that "TFF and their listeners sound like they've given up completely, retreating from the practical world into a fantasy."
+He described the album's music as "just the sort of doom laden dross you'd expect from the lyrics: rehashed and reheated hollow doom with a bit of Ultravox here, diluted Joy Division poured everywhere, and the title track sounding suspiciously like one of the old pompous outfits with a welter of mellotrons – Barclay James Harvest per chance?"